 Troubleshoot issues writing data

-Learn how to avoid unexpected results and recover from errors when writing to InfluxDB.
+Learn how to avoid unexpected results and recover from errors when writing to InfluxDB Clustered.

-If InfluxDB OSS successfully writes all the request data to the bucket, InfluxDB returns success (HTTP
+If InfluxDB successfully writes all the request data to the database, it returns success (HTTP

 204 status code).

 The first rejected point in a batch causes InfluxDB to reject the entire batch and respond with an HTTP error status.

 InfluxDB uses conventional HTTP status codes to indicate the success or failure of a request.

 message property of the response body may contain additional details about the error.

 400 "Bad request"